GSI-Fing-Udelar/tectonic/docs/ini_config.md

 * `debug`: Show debug messages during execution (also shows stack trace on error).
 Default: `yes`.
 * `proxy`: Proxy URL.
 Default: "" (empty).
 * `routing`: Enable routing and the use of traffic filtering rules to specify more complex scenarios.
 Currently only available on AWS and Libvirt.
 Default: `no`.
+In AWS this option is forced to take the value `yes` and in Docker the value `no`.

 ### [ansible] section:
 * `ssh_common_args`: SSH arguments for ansible connection.
 Proxy Jump